-The Accounts and Audit Committee must have at least three members and meet at least four times a year.
+The Risk and Audit Committee must have at least three members and meet at least four times a year.

-QTC’s Accounts and Audit Committee has observed the terms of its charter and had due regard to the Audit Committee Guidelines.
+QTC’s Risk and Audit Committee has observed the terms of its charter and had due regard to the Queensland Treasury’s Audit Committee Guidelines.

 Human Resources Committee

-- compliance with relevant legislation relating to human resources
+- human resources-related key policies and compliance with relevant legislation

-- the framework for the remuneration and performance reviews
+- the framework for remuneration and performance reviews

-- significant issues relating to the people environment at QTC, including the integrity and consistency of QTC’s corporate culture relative to ethical conduct and probity
+- the integrity and consistency of QTC’s corporate culture

-- QTC’s succession plan for the executive management team and executive development and any risks associated with the adequacy of the talent pipeline
+- succession planning for the executive management team, executive development and talent pipeline risks

 - strategic workforce planning and operational resource planning, and

 The Human Resources Committee must have at least three members and meet at least three times a year.
-The Human Resources Committee has observed its charter.
+The Human Resources Committee has observed the terms of its charter.

 Funding and Markets Committee

-- Cash Fund and Asset and Liability Management portfolio performance, and
+- Cash Fund and Asset Liability Management Portfolio performance.

-The Committee must have at least three members and meet at least four times a year.
-The Funding and Markets Committee has observed its charter.
+The Funding and Markets Committee must have at least three members and meet at least four times a year.
+The Funding and Markets Committee has observed the terms of its charter.

 |Ordinary meetings held||9||5||4||4|

-Board members are appointed by the Governor-in-Council, pursuant to section 10(2) of the Queensland Treasury Corporation Act 1988 on the recommendation of the Treasurer and in consultation with the Under Treasurer.
-Members are chosen on their ability and commitment to contribute to QTC’s performance and achievement of its stated objectives.
+Board members are appointed by the Governor-in-Council, pursuant to section 10(2) of the QTC Act on the recommendation of the Treasurer and in consultation with the Under Treasurer.
+Members are chosen on their ability and commitment to contribute to Queensland Treasury Corporation’s (QTC’s) performance and achievement of its stated objectives.

 Mr Bradley has extensive experience in public sector finance gained in both the Queensland and South Australian treasury departments.
 He was Under Treasurer of the South Australian Department of Treasury and Finance from 1996 to 1998, and of Queensland’s Treasury Department from 1995 to 1996.
 Mr Bradley held various positions in Queensland Treasury from 1976 to 1995, with responsibility for the preparation and management of the State Budget and the fiscal and economic development of Queensland.